 The key is how positive practices’ enactment in work relationships produces positive emotions, which can affect others through social contagion processes.
 It is known that positive mood states enhance a reciprocal effect of helping behaviors, while also increasing self-efficacy and task performance.
 In work teams, positivity not only enhances individual performance.
 Others’ positivity can neutralize an individual’s low positivity and uplift performance.

 The importance of team members discovering meaning in their work through interaction with other members has been demonstrated by recent research.
 Interactions should have mutual trust, respect, and confidence.
-Team members perform the best under the abovementioned shared values when they believe the best in one another and tolerate mistakes.
+Team members perform the best under the above mentioned shared values when they believe the best in one another and tolerate mistakes.
 By doing so they also inspire and charge one another during their daily interactions.
-Positive employee behaviors can enhance both the climate (i.e. positive working environment) and the performance of the individuals and the whole organization.
+Positive employee behaviors can enhance both the climate (i.e. positive working environment) and the performance of individuals and the whole organization.

 Managers play a key role in building positive culture into the organization.
 This can be done by e.g. celebrating successes and mistakes, giving more autonomy in decision making, highlighting team members and sharing success stories.
 Other way to support individuals is to help them identify their strengths and aspirations and allow job (re-)crafting, which may also lead to discovering more meaning in their work.
 Managers should also identify the “positive energizers” and enforce their positive impact to other team members.
 Empowerment and encouragement lead to more energized individuals.